Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 Operator responses to tasks are often signed using the BLS or ECDSA algorithm.
 These signatures can be aggregated by any entity at any time, but they are often aggregated by an entity run by the AVS (the "aggregator").
 A common AVS design involves combining multiple Operator BLS signatures into a single aggregate signature and written on chain ([example here](https://github.com/Layr-Labs/eigensdk-go/blob/dev/services/bls_aggregation/blsagg.go) written in Go).
 The aggregate signature can then be verified to confirm whether any of the individual Operators were included in the aggregate.

-### Design Your AVS Security (Trust Model)
-Consider the following requirements for your AVS:
-- Which portion of your project needs to be proven on chain?
-- Which Operator behaviors should be rewarded, and which behaviors are malicious and should be slashed or penalized?”
-- How do you envision Operators fulfilling this purpose as a network of Actively Validated Operators in your AVS?